Hello reader! Welcome!

 "I've seen denial of powers, but refusal to accept them completely, ignore them like she does, I haven't seen that."

 "I'm right here, you know.
-And who the hell are you?" she asked, looking back at the other man in a crisp brown blazer with a blue shirt underneath that made his eyes even more noticeable.
+And who the hell are you?" she asked, glancing at Erik before looking back at the other man in a crisp brown blazer with a blue shirt underneath that made his eyes even more noticeable.

 Charles and Erik looked at each other, and then back at her.
 Erik looked annoyed, but Charles just gave another one of his smiles.

 "I understand, Zoey, why you don't want to shake my hand.
 But you do need to understand who you are."

 "Who I am?
 I'm Zoey Atkin, a simple bartender at Big Foot Pub.
 I live alone in a condo and illegally am keeping my dog there.
 I usually bike to work but these days I've been taking the bus so I can catch up on reading.
 I'm a sucker for scented candles, a nice rum and coke with a lemon wedge, and I'm a Taurus.
 Nice and simple," she concluded with a smile.

 At that, both Erik and Charles burst out laughing.

 "Zoey," Erik said, the first to calm down, "you are anything but simple."

 Zoey looked down to see her watch on the counter.
 She reached out and grabbed it and didn't even glance at it as she fumbled to put it back on.